About my Journey

 I turned to the teachings of Light & Sound Doctrines taught by Sri Gary Olsen, The current Living Master of the Light and Sound Doctrine in America http://www.masterpath.org

-This decision transformed my life in ways I could have never imagined; the old fell away and everything was changing fast.
-I was ecstatic with this new life that was unfolding in front of my very eyes.
+This decision transformed my life in ways I could have never imagined; the old fell away and everything in my life was changing fast.
+I was ecstatic with this new life that was unfolding in front of my very eyes and the profundity of these ancient teachings.
+I felt finally fulfilled and my uncertainties in life were disappearing as I delved into this spiritual path.

 My daily yoga practice changed to Vinyasa Yoga Flow.